mads-swaps/mads-swaps.github.io/index.md

 ### Date and Time

-It's possible that certain days-of-the-week (DOW) or time-of-the-day (TOD) impact trading trends.
+Certain days-of-the-week (DOW) or time-of-the-day (TOD) may impact trading trends.
 For this reason, DOW and TOD are added as features in a numerical format based on the candlestick's open time.
 The DOW is represented by a number between `0` and `6` and the TOD is normalized between `0` and `1`.

 ### Trading Volume

-Within the candlestick data that is coming from Binance there are five features that relate to trading volume.
-This data is included, unaltered, as available features.
+Included in the candlestick data from Binance are five features that relates to the trading volume.
+These are included, unaltered, as available features.
 They include `number_of_trades`, `volume`, `quote_asset_volume`, `taker_buy_base_asset_volume`, and `taker_buy_quote_asset_volume`.

 # Strategies